luisgstv/airbnb-webscraper/README.md

 ## Tools and Modules

-- This project uses **Selenium** and **Beautifoulsoup4** to scrape each page in the airbnb website.
+- This project uses **Selenium** and **BeautifoulSoup4** to scrape each page in the Airbnb website.
-- The **Pandas** module is used to create the DataFrame to export the data in CSV and Excel files.
+- The **Pandas** module is used to create the DataFrame for exporting the data to CSV and Excel files.
-- The **Time** module is used to measure the time spent to scrape all the pages.
+- The **Time** module is used to measure the time spent scraping all the pages.
-- The **Math** module is used to floor the numbers of pages to scrape the half of the total.
+- The **Math** module is used to calculate the floor value of half the total number of pages to scrape.

 ## How it works